 Getting better didn’t happen overnight and I was often too impatient with myself.
 But I persevered and healing came in increments.
 Now I have many more stable days than bad ones.
 My story will continue and Luisa is a big part of it because she will always be my baby girl and I will always love her in the way a parent loves that child that is no longer present.

 Karen is a full-time mum to her eight children.
 She lives in New Zealand and volunteers at a local Sands Group, as well as at the schools and clubs her children attend.
 An article she wrote on baby loss has been published in a parenting magazine, and she has documented her journey through poetry at The Elephant Speaks.

 I embarked on trying to heal my heart with kindness, I wanted to remember my daughter, Elizabetta, without the hurt and anger I carried.
 I wanted to heal the world, fix a broken hospital system that does not treat second trimester miscarriages as birthing a child, but most of all I wanted peace.

-Katja is solo mother of three amazing children, Natalia and Laurence, and Alex who was murdered aged 23.
+Katja is a solo mother of three children.
+Her son Alex was a victim of a homicide at age 23.
 Trained as a lawyer and journalist, she left her profession to be a full-time mother, later becoming an avocado farmer once her children were in their teens.
-She has worked tirelessly for justice for her dead son as a means of channelling her grief and to help Natalia and Laurence come to terms with their brother’s violent death.
+She has worked tirelessly for justice for her dead son as a means of channelling her grief and help her other children come to terms with their brother’s violent death.
 Read her story at Katja Faber.